javier901/arrow-function/README.md

 of `=`) is known as an _anonymous function_.
 It doesn't have a name associated with it like you see in a _function declaration_.

-However, when we assign an anonymous function to a name (that is, a variable), we have a name that points to a callable thing.
+However, when we assign an anonymous function to a variable, we have a name that points to a callable thing.
 We can call this anonymous function by invoking `foo()`.
-That anonymous function is now, for all reasonable purposes, named `foo`.
+That anonymous function is now, for all practical purposes, named `foo`.

 There are a few subtle differences between _function declarations_ and _function expressions_, but they are very minute.
 Neither is really better than the other.